 The average menstrual cycle length is 27-30 days, although some cycles can range from 21 days to 35 days.

 As you may know from biology class, the menstrual cycle is complicated.
 It is regulated by hormones such as estrogen, progesterone, follicle-stimulating hormone (FSH), and luteinizing hormone (LH) that interact with each other through positive and negative feedback loops.

 Previous research has shown the importance of genes such as the FSHB gene (which codes for part of FSH) in this process: their levels of expression can cause all sorts of reproductive health problems, such as irregular periods

-Without going into the nitty gritty of how it all works, let's look a little more closely at how genetic factors affect the menstrual cycle length.
-In a genome-wide association study of more than 40,000 women, Laisk and colleagues found five statistically significant loci associated with menstrual cycle length.
-The five loci were located near five different genes, some which are known to play instrumental roles in menstrual cycle regulation (FSHB, PGR, and GNRH1) as well as newly discovered ones (IGF2 and NR5A2).
+Let’s dive deeper into how genetic factors affect the period cycle length.
+In a genome-wide association study of more than 40,000 women, Laisk and colleagues found five statistically significant loci associated with normal menstrual cycle length.
+The five loci were located near five different genes, some of which are known to play instrumental roles in menstrual cycle regulation (FSHB, PGR, and GNRH1) as well as newly discovered ones (IGF2 and NR5A2).

 If you menstruate, discover what your genes say about your monthly cycle length on Genomelink now!